turnkeylinux-apps/nextcloud/README.rst

 - ownCloud Community Edition:

-   - Installed from ownCloud debian repository to /var/www/owncloud
+   - Installed from Debian repository

 - SSL support out of the box.
 - `Adminer`_ administration frontend for MySQL (listening on port